-- General Fund the School's primary operating fund that accounts for all financial resources of the school, except those that are required to be accounted for in another fund. - Special Revenue Fund to account for the proceeds of specific revenue sources and federal grants restricted by law or administrative action of expenditures for specific purposes. - Debt Service Fund to account for the accumulation of resources for, and payment of general long-term debt principal, interest, and related costs.
+- General Fund the School's primary operating fund that accounts for all financial resources of the school, except those that are required to be accounted for in another fund. - Special Revenue Fund to account for the proceeds of specific revenue sources and federal grants restricted by law or administrative action of expenditures for specific purposes.

-For the purpose of these statements, the general fund and special revenue fund are considered major funds.
-The debt service fund is a non-major fund and reported as other governmental funds.
+For the purpose of these statements, the general fund is considered a major fund.
+The special revenue service fund is a non-major fund and reported as an other governmental fund.